selwynpolit/d9book/book/nodes_n_fields.md

 EH!

-// This gives you null! – don’t do this.
+// This gives you null! - don't do this.
 $lessons = $video_collection_node->get('field_related_lessons')->value;
 ```